 Educational Webinar Series: In 2013 STAR launched it’s webinar series, which provides educational opportunities for Texans to learn more about different aspects of the recycling industry through free informational webinars.
 Topics covered include: product stewardship, sustainable materials management, international commodity markets, rural recycling programs, food waste diversion, and more.

-Annual Texas Recycling and Sustainability Summit: The annual STAR Summit is still the only state conference dedicated entirely to the recycling and waste diversion industry.
+Annual Texas Recycling Summit: The annual STAR Summit is still the only state conference dedicated entirely to the recycling and waste diversion industry.
 Summit provides many educational and networking opportunities for conference attendees, including interactive panels, equipment demonstrations, and facility tours.

 YardWise: Formerly a program of the TCEQ, YardWise is a website and resource for Texans who want to learn about cost-effective and environmentally responsible lawn-care techniques and strategies, such as grasscycling and composting.
 STAR is responsible for hosting the website and keeping the information and local resources as up-to-date and comprehensive as possible.